Family And Medical Leave Act

 Eligible employees may also take up to 26 weeks of leave in 12-month period to care for a parent, child, spouse or another covered relative who is a member of the military and has a serious illness or injury.

-If an eligible employee takes FMLA, he or she must be able to return to the same job or an equivalent job when the leave is complete.
-He or she must also have access to health insurance coverage with the same terms and conditions throughout the leave and after returning to work.
+An eligible employee taking FMLA must be able to return to the same job or an equivalent job when the leave is complete.
+The employee must also have access to health insurance coverage with the same terms and conditions throughout the leave and after returning to work.

 Covered employers can decide how they will calculate the 12-month period used for determining whether an employee is eligible for leave.
 Employers may use: